Japanese chef makes history as he joins France's Michelin elite

 "My cuisine provides the necessary touches of colour," he declared.

-The son of a chef who worked in a traditional Japanese multi-course "kaiseki" restaurant, Kobayashi decided to dedicate himself to French cuisine after watching a television documentary about the nouvelle cuisine pioneer Alain Chapel, himself a three-star Michelin chef.
+The son of a chef who worked in a Japanese restaurant serving traditional multi-course "kaiseki" cooking, Kobayashi decided to dedicate himself to French cuisine after watching a television documentary about the nouvelle cuisine pioneer Alain Chapel, himself a three-star Michelin chef.

 He moved to France in 1998 after training in French restaurants in Japan, working under the legendary chef Gilles Goujon at the Auberge du Vieux Puits on the Swiss border and Alain Ducasse at the Plaza Athenee in Paris before going out on his own.